AJJLagerweij/FEM/SolidMechanics/Laplace.rst

 This does however not yet specify the way to analyze the derivative at the first and last points.
 After all that would require the calculation of :math:`u` outside the domain.
 As a result the matrix will have an empty first and last row.

-This and the right hand side (:math:`f`) of the Poisson equation are available through :meth:`pde.poisson`.
+This and the right hand side (:math:`f`) of the Poisson equation are available through :func:`finitedifference.poisson`.
 You would expect that we can solve the system of equations:

 .. math::